Tyrod Taylor Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Season Stats

-- He also has 55 rushing yards on five carries (with one touchdown), averaging 6.9 yards per game.
+- He has added 55 rushing yards (6.9 ypg) on five carries while scoring one touchdown on the ground.

-- The Texans have thrown the ball in 57.7% of their plays from scrimmage this year while running the ball 42.3% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 57.7% of the time while running the ball 42.3% of the time.

-- Taylor has attempted eight of his 44 passes in the red zone, accounting for 18.2% of his team's red zone plays.
+- Taylor accounts for 18.2% of his team's red zone plays, with eight of his 44 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Dolphins.